Mark Speakman

 Mark Raymond Speakman SC, MP (born 6 November 1959) is an Australian politician.
-He has served as the New South Wales Attorney General since January 2017 in the second Berejiklian ministry since April 2019, and in the first arrangement of the Perrottet ministry.
-Speakman is a member of the New South Wales Legislative Assembly representing Cronulla for the Liberal Party since 2011.
+He has been a member of the New South Wales Legislative Assembly since 2011, representing Cronulla for the Liberal Party.
+On 21 April 2023, he became the Leader of the Opposition and Leader of the Liberal Party in New South Wales.
+On 20 November 2025, he resigned from the position.